Menus and Settings

 • Turn Home Mode on or off: Home Mode connects your base station to your home WiFi network so it can be controlled by smart home apps.

-• Retry the WiFi connection if it failed or is stuck in a "Reconnecting…" state.
+• Retry the WiFi connection if it failed.

 • Decommission the base station from your smart home: removes it from Google Home, Amazon Alexa, or Apple Home.